 January 13, Saturday; Turner Marine in Mobile

-As I walked back to the boat I decided to take a picture of our laundry – it’s probably not what you imagine when you think of a marina laundry – outdoors and in a little nook.
+As I walked back to the boat I decided to take a picture of our laundry – it’s probably not what you imagine when you think of a marina laundry – it’s outdoors and in a little nook.
 The marina office is upstairs across the way and a comfortable and warm place to visit this week.

 Yesterday was even colder so we checked to make sure we had enough water in our tanks for the weekend – we didn’t!
-We started using the marina water to refill the tanks and the hose soon started spitting air – they were blowing air through all the water systems to prevent frozen faucets, hoses, etc. since the temp was going down to 20 degrees.
+We started using the marina water to refill the tanks and the hose soon started spitting air – they were blowing air through all the water systems to prevent frozen faucets, hoses, etc. since the temp was going down to 20 degrees overnight.
 We went to the office to request that they put the water back on for us, but instead they were able to connect our hoses and some additional ones they brought down to one of the owners houses nearby and let us get water that way.

 We brought out our favorite cookies – dark chocolate stars from Trader Joes and Maple Leaf cookies from Canada to the four guys that were helping us and they liked them as much as we do.
 We really appreciated the marina doing that for us.